-(new \Rightarrow) expressions are given full permission with a maximally lenient state guarantee Object to a newly constructed object of class C. The arguments to the constructor are checked against the fields of C. The output type of the arguments is the residual type after permissions that are needed to be stored in the fields are split.
+(TCnew \Rightarrow) expressions are given full permission with a maximally lenient state guarantee Object to a newly constructed object of class C. The arguments to the constructor are checked against the fields of C. The output type of the arguments is the residual type after permissions that are needed to be stored in the fields are split.

-(invoke \Rightarrow) is typed according to the method signature $mdecl(m, C_1)$, as found in the class table.
+(TCinvoke \Rightarrow) is typed according to the method signature $mdecl(m, C_1)$, as found in the class table.
 Parameters must be consistent with the declarations of the signature.
 The resulting expression, and output types of the parameters are also taken from the signature.

-(invoke_d \Rightarrow) is a method invocation of a dynamically typed receiver.
+(TCinvoke_d \Rightarrow) is a method invocation of a dynamically typed receiver.
 All checks, such as the existence and arity of the method m and the types of the parameters, are deferred until runtime.

-(ref⇒) is a field read typed at the maximum residual of the static object reference's field.
+(TCfield⇒) is a field read typed at the maximum residual of the static object reference's field.

-$(\operatorname{ref}d \Rightarrow)$ is a field read of a dynamically typed object.
+(TCfield_d \Rightarrow) is a field read of a dynamically typed object.
 The existence of field f is deferred until runtime.

-(hold \Rightarrow) is typed by typing the subexpression e after splitting T_2 from variable x.
+(TChold \Rightarrow) is typed by typing the subexpression e after splitting T_2 from variable x.
 The resulting type of x is the merge of the demotion of the T_2 (the type being being held) and T_3 , the resulting output type of x after evaluation of e.

-(swap \Rightarrow) is a field swapping assignment. x_2 is checked against the type of the field f of the class of the statically typed object reference (C_1) .
-The resulting type of the expression, T'2 is the type of the field (the old value will be returned).
-The output type of x_2 is the residual type after T'2 has been split.
+(TCswap \Rightarrow) is a field swapping assignment. x_2 is checked against the type of the field f of the class of the statically typed object reference (C_1) .
+The resulting type of the expression, T_2 is the type of the field (the old value will be returned).

-$(\text{swap}d \Rightarrow)$ a field swapping assignment for a dynamically typed object reference.
-The existence of the field, and requisite permission checking is deferred until runtime.
+(TCswap_d \Rightarrow) a field swapping assignment for a dynamically typed object reference.
+The existence of the field and requisite permission checking is deferred until runtime.

-(assert \Rightarrow) and (assert_d \Rightarrow) are asserts that are used purely for their effects of changing the argument's type. (assert \Rightarrow) expresses a statically safe assert (analogous to an upcast). (assert_d \Rightarrow) is a statically safe assert (analogous to upcasts) and is used modify the type of a variable reference.
+(TCassert \Rightarrow) and (TCassert $d\Rightarrow$) are asserts that are used purely for their effects of changing the argument's type.
+(TCassert \Rightarrow) expresses a statically safe assert (analogous to an upcast).
+(TCassert $d\Rightarrow$), anagoloous to a downcast, is similar, but requires a runtime check to acquire the requested permission associated with T'.